OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/purge-records.md

 ## Overview

-* The **Purge Integrated Data Records** feature allows users to clean up integrated data directly from the OpsHub Integration Manager user interface, eliminating the need for standalone SQL utilities.
+* The **Purge Integrated Data Records** feature allows users to clean up integrated data directly from the <code class="expression">space.vars.SITENAME</code> user interface, eliminating the need for standalone SQL utilities.
   * This improves usability and accessibility and simplifies the cleanup process.
 * This feature is especially useful in **re-sync** or **re-migration** scenarios, where previously synchronized data needs to be purged before initiating a new sync.
 * Users can filter and control purge operations based on the following: